goh-chunlin/my-learning-notes/README.md

-# My Learning Notes
+# Going from Good to Great: Becoming a Better Software Developer

 > I am a software developer working in Singapore Changi Airport.
 As you can tell from the company name, firstly, it is not a startup in Silicon Valley.
 Secondly, it is not a software/tech company.
-However, that doesn't mean working as a software developer is not challenging in Singapore Changi Airport.
+However, that doesn't mean working as a software developer in the airport is not fun and challenging.
 >
-> Software developers in the company are expected to always be creative to provide software/hardware solutions for the business needs.
+> Software developers in the airport are expected to always be creative to provide software/hardware solutions for the business needs.
 As a team, we work on projects in different areas, such as mobile-first web app development, mobile app development, and cloud-based vending machines IoT projects.
 >
 > Hence, in order to keep up with the fast-paced changes, I need to learn a lot of technologies.
 So, I have this repository to share what I've learned to my teammates so we can learn together!